fmenardo/Bgt_popgen_Europe_2024/Isolation_by_distance/Isolation_by_distance.md

 The script to perform all mantel tests and generate corresponding density plots is `all_mantel_tests.R`.
 The test results are reported in [this table](mantel_test_results.csv).

+## Logistic Regression
+We tested how well geographic, wind and climatic distances could predict population structure using logistic regression.
+Using samples belonging to the N_EUR_2022_2023 and S_EUR2_2022_2023 datasets, we modelled which factors could predict whether two individuals belonged to the same or different populations.
+For each pair of individuals, the response variable (Diff pop) was 0 if they belonged to the same population and 1 if different.
+The distance matrices were the same as described above.
+Logistic regression was performed using the rms package in R using the script `logsitic_regression.R`.

 ### R packages
 ```
 R 4.2.1